By Paul Taylor

-Testosterone and dihydrotestosterone (DHT) are steroid hormones (androgens) and, as such, have an anabolic effect.
+Testosterone and dihydrotestosterone (DHT) are androgens, a class of steroid hormones which have an anabolic effect (2).
 In other words, they make things grow.

-But these hormones also promote the growth of hair - testosterone develops pubic hair growth, and dihydrotestosterone develops facial and body hair growth.
-So that raises the question:
+However, androgens also promote the growth of hair.
+Testosterone develops pubic hair (5), and dihydrotestosterone develops facial and body hair (6).

 Subsequent research also reported the following:

-All of which led to the current theory, which states that high levels of dihydrotestosterone must be responsible for the miniaturization of hair follicles and the hair loss which then develops, but exactly how dihydrotestosterone does this is not known!
+All of which supports the current theory which states that higher dihydrotestosterone levels (along with higher levels of 5-alpha reductase and androgen receptors) are responsible for the miniaturization of hair follicles and the hair loss which then develops (1)(11).
+But exactly how dihydrotestosterone does this is not known (12).